Tim-TheEnchanter/Decomp-Ordering-Encodings-MAPF/README.md

 ---

 The ```analyze_instance.lp``` encoding provides some information about the instance that is to be solved.
-As of now the following attributes are extracted:
+As of now the following attributes are extracted: (crossed points are not yet implemented but very much planned)
 * amount of robots
 * amount of goals
 * percentage of driveable spaces (amount of activated nodes / total grid-size) in the range of (0..100)